geyang/episodeyang.github.io-old/_posts/2017-02-27-boltzmann-entropy-kl-divergence.md

 \begin{align}
 H = -\sum_{i}{P_i \cdot \log{P_i}}. \label{def_H}
 \end{align} Note the missing Boltzmann Constant in this defintion.
-The thermodynamic defintion is different by a factor $k_\beta$.
+The thermodynamic definition differs by a factor $k_\beta$.

 > **Note**:
 In thermodynamics, Boltsmann's constant is an important factor not